wp-sms/wp-sms/readme.txt

 = 4.0.10 =
 * Updated unisender gateway
 * Added smsozone.com gateway
+* Added Character Count in the send sms page

 = 4.0.9 =
 * Fixes issues in some gateways